Here is a timeline of some of IPPL’s primate-protecting significant achievements since we were founded in 1973:

 2008: IPPL Founder and Executive Director Shirley McGreal was presented with the Order of the British Empire “for services to the protection of primates” by Queen Elizabeth II at a ceremony held at Buckingham Palace.

-2009: IPPL arranged to have a Nepalese mountaineer summit Mount Everest, where he unfurled a banner reading “Stop the Monkey Business!
+2009: IPPL arranged to have a Nepalese climb the summit of Mount Everest, where he unfurled a banner reading “Stop the Monkey Business!
 Don’t export Nepali monkeys to American labs.”
 Three months later, the Nepal government announced a decision to release 300 captive rhesus monkeys from an export facility and to maintain Nepal’s longstanding ban on exporting its native primates.

 2010: We accepted a fragile, elderly female gibbon named Rosie for care at our Headquarters Sanctuary in South Carolina, after she retired from a zoo.
 She had been born in the wild and may well have been among the animals shipped to a California lab that was importing smuggled gibbons in the late 1970s, a case that IPPL investigated.
 Sadly, she passed away from ovarian cancer after only a month at IPPL, but she lives on in our hearts.